Like hand, like mask

 Silver

-It turned out it wasn't a situation, but a person
+It turned out it was not a person, but a situation

 Installation view of diorama 'Window'